azdavis/millet/docs/tokens.md

 end
 ```

-Contrast with `struct`, which starts a structure expression.
+Compare with `struct`, which starts a structure expression.

 ## `datatype`